Alba0404/JBabel/README.md

 import fr.alba0404.jbabel.JLanguageMenu

 //Core
-JBabel.init("defaultLanguage");		// Init the system with the default language String s = JBabel.getString("key");	// Return the String corresponding to the key in the selected language file JBabel.reload("newLanguage");		// Reload the system with an other language.
+JBabel.init("defaultLanguage");		// Init the system with the default language.
+The String is the name of the .properties file.
+String s = JBabel.getString("key");	// Return the String corresponding to the key in the selected language file JBabel.reload("newLanguage");		// Reload the system with an other language.
 Default language is used if error loading the new one.
+The String is the name of the .properties file.

 @since 1.1
 //Graphic part (need init)